adfresca/sdk-unity/README.md

 _**(Unity plugin supports promotion feature only with Android platform. iOS support will be available soon)**_

-By using sales promotion campaigns, you can promote your in-app item to your users.
+You can  in-app item to your users.
 When users tap on an action button of an image message, a purchase UI will appear to proceed with the user's purchase.
 Our SDK will automatically detect if users made a purchase or not, and then will update the campaign performance to our dashboard in real time.

 To apply our promotion features, you should implement AFPromotionDelegate. onPromotion event is automatically called when users tap on an action button of an image message in a sales promotion campaign.
 You just need to show the purchase UI of the promotion item using 'promotionPurchase' object.